How to Become an Internist

 An internist is something of a doctor’s doctor, specializing in a broad range of medical conditions.
 As a result, internists enjoy a wider variety of career options than perhaps any other specialty.

-Many general internists work as primary care providers.
+Many general internists work as primary care providers or general practitioners.
 Such work is generally conducted during normal business hours, promoting a good work-life balance.
 However, the internist may need to be available for some on-call duties on nights and weekends.
 Primary care also offers the rewarding opportunity to develop long-term relationships with patients and to see the impact of care on their lives.

 Other internists work in academic or research settings.
 An internist’s focus on entire body health lends itself to research involving new treatments, medical care systems, public health, and patient safety.
 Internists are also well suited to pursue administrative roles in hospitals, clinics, and academic institutions.